qinliuliuqin/Medical-Segmentation3d-Toolkit/README.md

 # Introduction

-3d medical image segmentation engine
+Medical image 3D segmentation engine.
+This engine is based on Pytorch.

 # Usage